*We have an updated article Cooking butcher paper wrapped brisket, which includes a step-by-step video.

 He writes, “The recent discovery of butcher paper on our central Texas tour has me back on the prowl of eliminating foil from my smoking process.
 Lately I’ve been smoking up a storm to learn the new process.
 You could probably confirm it from my kind and tolerant neighbors!
 The major end result is a better texture of barbecue, very moist and tender but unsteamed.
 The butcher paper seems to breath, keeping the brisket or ribs from drying out while shielding the meat from too much smoke.”

 “I’m no expert at this point, having using butcher paper for a little more than a month.
 Also, many champion BBQ pitmasters use foil in their cooking process and have the expertise and touch to use foil and turn out perfect meat,” Marshall says.
+You can click here to order the same butcher paper Marshall uses, as well as many of the top Texas BBQ joints.

 “But for those of us that don’t have that expertise and end up with steamed brisket, try the butcher paper alternative to see if you like the results.
 I’m sure I will find a place for using foil in many of my future smokes, but wanted to share some thoughts and experiences with others to let them know about this new-found alternative for smoking meat.”